syophie/Urban-Influence-on-Earnings/README_Urban-premiums_real-vs-nominal-income.md

 - How the premium varies within the city (by geography, occupation, income level)

 ### Research Question
-key insight: Does an urban wage premium exist in London?
+Main Paper:  Do cities actually increase welfare, or just increase nominal income?
 - does the London wage premium survive after cost-of-living and particaption adjustment?
-- Do cities actually increase welfare, or just increase nominal income?

-Supporting questions:
 - How does the wage premium change with distance from the city centre?
 - Is the premium concentrated among high-skill occupations?
 - How much of the premium is driven by: location (proximity to CBD / high job density areas) and worker characteristics (education, occupation)

+Side Papers - refreshing framewroks:
+- Should participation wages change based on median area income?
+- How should "skill" now be proxied, given the changes to modern working?

 ### Economic Frameworks
 This project tests key mechanisms from urban labour economics: